ENIGMA: Evolutionary Non-Isometric Geometry Matching: Automatic Landmark Computation

 \paragraph*{Centers.}As the maxima and minima of the AGD are very sparse, we add additional landmarks using the local minima of the function:

-defined by Cheng et al.~\cite{cheng2018geometry}, who referred to these minima as \emph{centers}.
-Here, $\redBasis_k$ and $\lambda_k$ are the $k^{\text{th}}$ eigenfunction and eigenvalue of the Laplace-Beltrami operator, and $N=30$ is the number of eigenfunctions.
+defined by Cheng et al.~\shortcite{cheng2018geometry}, who referred to these minima as \emph{centers}.
+Here, $\redBasis_k$ and $\lambda_k$ are the $k^{\text{th}}$ eigenfunction and eigenvalue of the Laplace-Beltrami operator, and $N$ is the number of eigenfunctions.
 We use the minima of Equation~\eqref{eq:anomalies} rather than, e.g., farthest point sampling~\cite{kezurer2015tight}, as the centers tend to be more consistent between non isometric shapes.

 \paragraph*{Filtering.} Landmarks that are too close provide no additional information, and add unnecessary degrees of freedom.
 Hence, we filter the computed landmarks so that the minimal distance between the remaining ones is above a small threshold $\lndEps$.
 When filtering, we prioritize the landmarks according their salience, namely we prefer maxima of the AGD, then minima and then centers.
 Finally, if the set of landmarks is larger than a maximal size of $\lndM$, we increase $\lndEps$ automatically to yield less landmarks.
-We take $\lndM = 35$, and use $\lndEps = 0.08$ as the initial threshold.

-\paragraph*{Adjacent landmarks.} We would like to define the genetic operators such that the geometry of the shapes is taken into consideration.
-Hence, we define two landmarks $l_i, r_i \tin \landSet_i$ to be \emph{adjacent} if their geodesic distance $d_i(l_i, r_i) < \dAdj$ or if they are neighbors in the geodesic Voronoi diagram of $M_i$.
-We always take $\dAdj = 0.3$.
+\paragraph*{Adjacent landmarks.} We later define genetic operators that take the geometry of the shapes into consideration.
+To that end, we define two landmarks $l_i, r_i \tin \landSet_i$ to be \emph{adjacent} if their geodesic distance $d_i(l_i, r_i) < \dAdj$ or if they are neighbors in the geodesic Voronoi diagram of $M_i$.
 The set of adjacent landmarks to $l_i$ is denoted by $\adjSet(l_i)$.